PlanktoScope/PlanktoScope/docs/Acquisition.rst

 picamera available for all users on the system.
 To install picamera using apt simply::

-A) Import the librairies needed to execute the script
+Import the librairies needed to execute the script
 =======================================================

 If you are using the `Raspbian`_ distro, it is best to install picamera using